Severance Agreement

 Severance Pay and Benefits

 This section specifies the total severance compensation, including lump-sum or installment payments, the continuation of health insurance through COBRA subsidies, vesting of stock options or retirement benefits, and any outplacement services.
-The severance amount is typically calculated based on years of service, salary level, and the employee's negotiating leverage.
+The severance amount is typically calculated based on years of service, salary level, and the employee's negotiating power.

 General Release of Claims